Sitecore/Sitecore.Pathfinder/README.md

 create, update and delete todo items.

 # Package User interface
 Pathfinder installs a UI for managing packages on the website.
-While the Package Manager can uninstall Nuget packages, it does not (yet) remove files are items from the website - only the installed Nuget package is removed.
+While the Package Manager can uninstall NuGet packages, it does not (yet) remove files are items from the website - only the installed NuGet package is removed.

 The Package Manager is located at the Url: /sitecore/shell/client/Applications/Pathfinder/Packages